BrianLipscombe/radiology-outpatient-board/README.md

 Manual Testing

-* Click on all navigation links to verify that they direct to the indicated page.
+* Clicked on all navigation links to verify that they direct to the indicated page.

-* Verify that the navigation menu shifts to and from the hamburger icon on the appropriate size screens.
+* Verified that the navigation menu shifts to and from the hamburger icon on the appropriate size screens.

-* Verify that the log in button directs the user to the orders page within their profile to edit/add orders.
+* Verified that the log in button directs the user to the orders page within their profile to edit/add orders.

+* Verified if the register button is clicked, register page allows user to register username and password.

+* If 'All Orders' button is clicked, user is directed to the orders page.

 * Verify that the down arrows extend the collapsible and displays the details of each order when first clicked.

 * Verify that the down arrows retract the collapsible details when clicked a second time.

-* Verify that the 'search' button retrieves order information that is relevant or matches the key terms the user is searching for.
+* Verify that the 'search' button retrieves order information that is relevant to, or matches the key terms the user searched for.

 * Verify 'New Order' button links to the add task page.